seppdaniel/QT-extract_text_images_from_PDF/README.md

-# Quick Tricks - How to extract text and images from a PDF
+# Quick Tricks - [QT-1] - How to Extract Text and Images From a PDF